impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 > This is used for all packages which are compiled manually from the source by the system administrator.
 This directory has its own hierarchy with all the bin, sbin and lib folders which contain the binaries and applications of the compiled software.

 In summary, though I can't yet quote chapter-and-verse of what each folder's purpose is on a UNIX machine, for now it's enough to know that there's a concept called the Filesystem Hierarchy Standard, and that it specifies the purposes of the different folders in your UNIX system.
 I can always refer to the official docs if I need to look up this information.
-The homepage of the standard is [here](https://www.pathname.com/fhs/){:target="_blank" rel="noopener"}, and the document containing the standard is [here](https://www.pathname.com/fhs/pub/fhs-2.3.pdf){:target="_blank" rel="noopener"}.
+The homepage of the standard is [here](https://www.pathname.com/fhs/){:target="_blank" rel="noopener" }, and the document containing the standard is [here](https://www.pathname.com/fhs/pub/fhs-2.3.pdf){:target="_blank" rel="noopener" }.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>